About self-service search

 Use facets to filter events

-Facets are the summary of data points based on the data set.
+Facets are the summary of data points based on the data source.
 Use the facets to search and filter the user events.
-For more information on the facets corresponding to data sets, see the following topics:
+For more information on the facets corresponding to data source, see the following topics:

 Use search query in the search box to filter events

-When you place your cursor in the search box, the search box gives you a list of search suggestions based on the selected data set.
-Use the search suggestions to specify your search criteria and drill down to your data.
+When you place your cursor in the search box, the search box gives you a list of search suggestions based on the selected data source.
+Use the search suggestions to define your search criteria and find the events.

 For example, in self-service search for access, when you place the cursor in the search box, you get the list of search suggestions related to the access events.
 Specify your query by using the search suggestions, select the time period, and then click Search.